jkeger/arctic/README.md

 Instructions
 ------------

-There are two ways to install arCTIc and its python wrapper:
+There are two ways to install ArCTIc and its python wrapper:

 ### source [recommended] ###